-Although in Ref. \cite{5} it has been shown that for all values of reward $r$, the dominant choice is to defect but this is not true in the limiting case when $r$ approaches $b$.
-We analyze the same situation using the payoff matrix of the Prisoner's dilemma and we see an inconsistency-
+This game magnetization is independent of temptation $b$ unlike that derived in Eq.~(\ref{eq14}) using our approach.
+Although in Ref.~[\cite{5}] it has been shown that for all values of reward $r$, the dominant choice is to defect but this is not true in the limiting case when $r$ approaches $b$.
+We analyze the same situation using the payoff matrix of the Prisoner's dilemma-

-When reward $r$ equals the temptation $b$, there is no unique Nash equilibrium, i.e., both strategies cooperation and defection are equiprobable.
-The players can equally choose between cooperation and defection and hence Magnetization $(m)$ should be 0.
-However, from Ref. \cite{5} the Magnetization is negative (see Fig. \ref{fig4:} inset) which means that defect is the Nash equilibrium which is not correct.
+In Eq.~\eqref{eqpd-pay-2}, we see an inconsistency, when reward $r$ equals the temptation $b$, there is no unique Nash equilibrium, i.e., both strategies cooperation and defection are equiprobable.
+The players can equally choose between cooperation and defection and hence game Magnetization $m_{g}$ should be $0$.
+However, from Ref.~[\cite{5}] the game magnetization~\eqref{eq16} is negative (see Fig.~\ref{fig4:} inset) which means that defect is the Nash equilibrium which is not correct.

-\subsubsection{The reward $r$ approaches $0$}
+\subsubsection{The reward $r$ approaches $0$:}

-Another situation where Ref. \cite{5}'s results are negated is when $r=0$, m tends to 0 as in Eq.
-(14) implying equal number of cooperators and defectors.
-However, when we look at the payoff matrix (Eq. (\ref{eq17})) for $r=0$:
+Another situation where Ref.~[\cite{5}]'s results are negated is when $r=0$, $m_g$ tends to $0$ as in Eq.~(\ref{eq16}) implying equal number of cooperators and defectors.
+However, when we look at the payoff matrix Eq.~(\ref{eq17}) for $r=0$, we have-

-As can be clearly seen in Fig. \ref{fig4:} inset, defection is still the Nash equilibrium which is not correct.
+one can see defect (D,D) is still the Nash equilibrium.
+Using our approach, see the calculations as done in Eqs.~\eqref{eq9}-\eqref{eq8g} and using payoff matrix \eqref{eq17} we get the game magnetization as $m_{g}=\tanh(\beta \frac{r-b}{2})$ where we have substituted $t=b,s=-c,p=0$ with the condition $r=b-c$ in Eq.~(\ref{eq14}).
+In Fig.~\ref{fig4:} one sees $m_{g} \rightarrow -1$ as $r\rightarrow 0$, which is the correct result using our approach.
+In inset of Fig.~\ref{fig4:}, the game magnetization using the approach of Ref.~[\cite{5}] however tends to $0$ which is obviously incorrect.

-From our calculations as done in section II, III and using payoff matrix Eq. (\ref{eq17}) we get the Magnetization as $m=\tanh(\beta \frac{r-b}{2})$ where we have substituted $t=b,s=-c,p=0$ with the condition $r=b-c$ in Eq. (\ref{eq14}).
-From Fig. \ref{fig4:} as reward $r$ approaches temptation $b$, the $m\rightarrow$ 0.
-Further, when reward $r$ approaches $0$, the $m\rightarrow$ -1.
-Our approach corrects the problems in Ref. \cite{5} in the limiting cases when $r\rightarrow 0$ and $r \rightarrow b$.
-This will be elaborately dealt with in Ref. \cite{10} along with the case of Public goods game with and without punishment.
-In the next section we extend this approach to the game of Chicken.
+From Fig.~\ref{fig4:} as reward $r$ approaches temptation $b$, game magnetization $m_{g}\rightarrow 0$.
+Further, when reward $r$ approaches $0$, game magnetization $m_{g}\rightarrow -1$.
+Our approach corrects the problems in Ref.~\cite{5} in the limiting cases when $r\rightarrow 0$ and $r \rightarrow b$.
+This is also elaborately dealt with in Ref.~\cite{18} along with the case of Public goods game with and without punishment.
+In the supplementary material accompanying this article we deal elaborately with the reasons behind the problems in approach of Ref.~\cite{5}.
+Next, we extend this approach to the game of Chicken.